 I kept moving.
 It was already 4 hours up and onward.
 I found some snow along the way and it made me happy.
 I finally reached Triund at around 2 pm.

-I then went to one of the tent providers, asked for a tent and also a meal at night.
+I then went to one of the tent providers and asked for a tent and also a meal at night.
 It cost me 700 INR ($10.16) for both the tent (for the night) and a lavish meal.

 It was finally time to gaze at the stars from under my tent and go to sleep.
 Triund was such a special place.